khangduongn/ANS-OME-Scripts/README.md

 `sudo docker compose down`

-Note: Any changes you make within these Docker containers (configs, files, or directorys) will get deleted after the containers shut down.
+Note: Any changes you make within these Docker containers (configs, files, or directories) will get deleted after the containers shut down.
 To save the changes you make within a container, commit the container with the changes as a new image and run the container using the new image in the future.
+Look up Docker documentation for more information.

 Images imported to Omero or changes made within the Omero web application will get saved when the containers shut down as long as you do not delete the Docker volumes associated with the Omero application.

-#### Mount Volumes

 #### Getting into the container